 High-quality products made of cardboard and paperboard have always been one of the strengths of the PAPSTAR brand.
 The brand has its origins in the cardboard factory founded by Oswald Matheis in Schleiden-Olef, northwest Germany, in 1873.The company's commitment to the environment and the sustainable use of wood as a resource is confirmed by its FSC® certification.
 Renewable raw materials are agricultural and forestry products that are not used as foodstuffs or animal feed, but as production materials or to generate heat and electricity and as fuels.

 Wood grows back, is environmentally friendly and biodegradable; products made of wood and cardboard are 100% approved for direct contact with dry, moist and fatty foods.
-Unlike recycled material, virgin fibre guarantees that no harmful substances, such as those from waste paper processing, can pass into the food.
+Unlike recycled material, fresh fibre guarantees that no harmful substances, such as those from waste paper processing, can pass into the food.
 Only wood from sustainable, FSC®-certified forestry is used.

 Sugar cane is primarily used to produce sugar.
 The sugar juice is pressed out of the cane.
 The fibrous part, the bagasse, is left over as a by-product and can be used to shape stylish and stable plates, trays and menu boxes.
 These sustainable products are suitable for microwaves and are biodegradable.
 Sugar cane is a raw material that can be harvested up to three times a year and is obtained from an environmentally optimised supply chain.

-Biodegradable and compostable recycled palm leaf tableware is made from the leaves of the areca palm tree.
+Biodegradable recycled palm leaf tableware is made from the leaves of the areca palm tree.
 The tree has huge palm fronds with leaves that it sheds naturally every few weeks.
 These are cleaned and dried in the sun.
 Under heat, they are pressed into plates and trays in a special process that make them microwave-safe.
 The individual surface structure makes each item unique.

 Bamboo is a raw material that grows back very quickly, is extremely environmentally friendly, yet tasteless, and is naturally antibacterial/antimicrobial and hypoallergenic.
 Further advantages of tableware or cutlery made of bamboo are their stability and natural look.This puristic production (rolled and shaped) takes place without the use of chemical additives like melamine resin or dyes.